Machines and Tools

 There are also clever tools to help you get rid of splinters and dust

 Dust and chips resulting from processing of wood and wood-based panels have always been a problem.
-Whether it's a factory or a small workshop, processing results in sawdust and dust that must be got rid of.
-So, by necessity, everyone installs exhaust systems with filters.
-There was a time when, travelling around the country in search of varnish customers, we would see woodworking factories from afar looking for exhaust systems.
-All these systems are energy consuming, and there is even a theory that the energy required to evacuate the waste from milling or drilling is equal to the energy consumed to drill or mill.
-If not evacuated, waste can damage tools during machining.
-As, like any process, evacuation also has a specific yield, the machine has to be stopped from time to time for cleaning.
-The question is: are there smart tools that can increase dust removal efficiency and thus reduce energy consumption?
-Apparently so.
+Whether it's a factory or a small workshop, the result of machining is sawdust and dust that has to be got rid of.
+So, willy-nilly, everyone installs filter exhaust systems.
+There was a time when I used to drive around the country looking for customers for lakes, and I'd see wood-processing factories far and wide looking for exhausters.
+All these systems are energy-intensive, and there is even a theory that the energy required to evacuate the waste from milling or drilling is equal to the energy required to drill or mill.
+If not discharged, the waste can damage tools during machining.
+As, like any process, evacuation also has a specific output, the machine has to be stopped from time to time so that it can be cleaned.
+The question is: are there smart tools that can increase the efficiency of dust removal and thus reduce energy consumption?
+It turns out yes.

 smart tools